Best Backpacking Water Filters of 2024

 Cons

-• Hand pumping can get annoying
+• Hand pumping can be tiring

-The MSR Trail Shot is a lightweight hand pump filter with the ability to pump water from shallow streams and puddles.
+The MSR TrailShot is a lightweight pump filter with the ability to draw water from shallow streams and puddles, so this is a good choice for hikes in drought-prone areas.

-Like most pump/squeeze filters, hand squeezing 4-6 liters per day with the Trail Shot can get annoying, but it’s not as bad as some more traditional hand pump filters we’ve used.
+Like most pump/squeeze filters, hand squeezing six liters per day with the TrailShot can get annoying, but it’s not as bad as some of the more traditional pump filters we’ve used.
+We’ve pumped more than 200 liters of water through the TrailShot, and we’re very pleased with how long it maintains its flow rate.

 A backpacker using the Platypus GravityWorks water filter in a forested campsite